 Becoming Kin: Mycelial Meditations

-Participated in a workshop by Baum & Leahy (check out their work).
+An engaging workshop by Baum & Leahy (check out their work).
 Wonderful day of shrooming.
 An extract from the brief:

 “Aims of the workshop are to combine artistic, meditative experience with a scientific perspective, to communicate and cultivate ideas through trans-species meditation; to discover the potentials of more-than-human terrains, affordances, timescales and opportunities in relation to personal creative research and practice; to introduce an embodied, emotional, spiritual connection and/or sensitivity towards the more-than-human systems involved in the creative process.”